 - Learn a neat trick to motivate you right away

 Today is all about learning what motivates you and why you make the decisions you do.
 In other words, when you make a decision, you are motivated by something to make that decision.
 Whether that’s something happening in your life, in your environment, your relationships, or other internal-external factors.

-By the time this episode is over, you’ll know why you’re motivated the way you are and where your motivation comes from.
+By the time this article is over, you’ll know why you’re motivated the way you are and where your motivation comes from.
 You’ll learn to see what drives other people’s behavior too.
-If you wonder why someone acts the way they do, this episode will help you get to the bottom of it.
+If you wonder why someone acts the way they do, this article will help you get to the bottom of it.

 Knowing what motivates you will help you gain clarity in what your needs are.
 When you can meet your basic needs, you can focus on higher-level needs to help make you whole and reach your full potential.
 When you aren’t meeting your basic needs, you’ll always be skirting the edge of survival.
 If you need to find food every day, your motivation will be to stay in basic survival mode, and it will be a challenge to get away from that until you find a way to meet that need on a regular basis.

-Near the end of the show, I’ll give you an almost guaranteed technique that, when you use it, will motivate you to do anything.
+Near the end of the article, I’ll give you an almost guaranteed technique that, when you use it, will motivate you to do anything.
 It’s especially useful if you find yourself procrastinating on a project or something else that you need to get done.
 It’s a neat trick I learned in my studies, and I’d love to walk you through the process.

-On the topic of this week’s episode, I want you to think about what motivates you the most.
-What motivates you to take action.
+I want you to think about what motivates you the most.
+What motivates you to take action?
 I’m talking about the stuff you’d rather not do, but something motivates you to do it.
-For example, for me, accountability greatly motivates me to do things I wouldn’t do otherwise if no one expected me to.
+For example, for me, accountability motivates me to do things I wouldn’t do otherwise if no one expected me to.